Undocumented Students Thrive at Northeastern

 FINANCIAL RESOURCES

-While Undocumented and DACAmented students are not eligible for federal aid and should not complete the Free Application for Federal Student Aid (FAFSA), beginning in the year 2020, the State of Illinois has made available the Retention of Illinois Students & Equity (RISE) Act, which allows eligible undocumented and transgender students who are disqualified from federal financial aid to apply for all forms of state financial aid.
+While Undocumented and DACAmented students are not eligible for federal aid and should not complete the Free Application for Federal Student Aid (FAFSA), the State of Illinois has made available the Retention of Illinois Students & Equity (RISE) Act, which allows eligible undocumented and transgender students who are disqualified from federal financial aid to apply for all forms of state financial aid.

 The Alternative Application for Illinois Financial Aid provides a pathway for these qualified students to apply for Monetary Award Program (MAP) grants, the state's largest need-based grant program for low-income college students.
 Students who meet the criteria, should apply for the Alternative App - RISE Act every year.